What is Depression?

 Don’t confuse depression with old age.
 Yes, older adults may seem more tired than usual or lack the drive they once had.
 But, there is a difference between slowing down as you age and depression.

-Depression is a serious but treatable disorder that affects millions of people, from young to old and from all walks of life.
-It gets in the way of everyday life, causing tremendous pain, hurting not just those suffering from it but also impacting everyone around them.
+Depression is a serious but treatable disorder that affects millions of people, from young to old, and from all walks of life.
+It gets in the way of everyday life, causing tremendous pain, hurting those suffering from it, and impacting everyone around them.

-That said, your companionship and support can be crucial to your loved one’s recovery.
+Your companionship and support can be crucial to your loved one’s recovery.
 You can help them to cope with depression symptoms, overcome negative thoughts, and regain their energy, optimism, and enjoyment of life.
 Start by learning all you can about depression and how to best talk about it with your friend or family member.
-But as you reach out, don’t forget to look after your own emotional health—you’ll need it to provide the full support your loved one needs.
+But as you reach out, don’t forget to look after your emotional health—you’ll need it to provide the full support your loved one needs.

 Get Help.
 Get Better.
 Get Your Life Back.